Transformation and Consulting

 - Process transformation – preparation of a roadmap showing the optimal way to achieve the desired future state through process integration, re-engineering, and change management

-- Return on investment assessment – defining the ROI to achieve from the technology implementation
+- Return on investment assessment – defining the ROI to achieve from a technology implementation

 - Requirement gathering – collecting the business requirements for the technology implementation to fulfill

-- System blueprint – creation of a detailed blueprint of the new system at each stage of implementation
+- System blueprint – creating a detailed blueprint of the new system at each stage of implementation

-- Data management – cleansing and enriching data during the implementation
+- Data management – cleansing and enriching data for the implementation

 - Trade-off assessment – understanding the trade-offs to make between cost, time, improvement opportunities, and metrics during the implementation

-- System integration testing (SIT) and user acceptance testing (UAT) support service – developing and optimizing test cases, and verifying business functionality
+- System integration testing and user acceptance testing support service – developing and optimizing test cases, and verifying business functionality

-- Go-live support – during the production and go-live transition
+- Go-live support – during transition and production

 - Training and standard operating procedure (SOP) creation – producing SOPs for the new processes, technology integration, and end-user training

-- Project management – managing the front-to-back implementation process, project plan, and resource allocation
+- Project management – managing the end-to-end implementation process, project plan, and resource allocation

-- ROI validation – validating your ROI post-implementation, and assessing key metrics and performance indicators
+- ROI validation – validating the ROI post-implementation, and assessing key metrics and performance indicators

 - Change management – enabling a smooth transition

-- Continuous improvement framework – ensuring that your processes and technology evolve with business needs
+- Continuous improvement framework – ensuring that processes and technology evolve with business needs

 - Knowledge management – assistance in training, development, and other knowledge-transfer initiatives

-Embedding a process framework into an insurer's technology transformation creates major cost-avoidance savings
+Embedding a process framework into an insurer's technology transformation achieves cost savings

 $20 million savings in licensing costs through effective service management and process consolidation

-One of the biggest banks in Switzerland needed to overhaul its IT service management to meet regulatory transparency requirements and internal cost-reduction demands.
-The company had multiple systems, a large number of complex workflows, and no standardization.
+One of the biggest banks in Switzerland needed to overhaul its IT service management to meet regulatory requirements and internal cost-reduction demands.
+The company had multiple systems, a large number of complex workflows, and lacked standardization.